SakakibaraKai/Minecraft/README.md

 ## Requirements
 - [ ] Fork the directory.
 - [ ] Have an AWS key.
 If not created, please create and upload your key on AWS.
 - [ ] Add 4 secrets.
-These details will be held in the GitHub repository's settings under:
+These details will be held in the GitHub repository's settings under.
+[See more here](Capture.JPG):
    - Name: **AWS_ACCESS_KEY_ID** - Copy and paste the **AWS_ACCESS_KEY_ID** here.
    - Name: **AWS_SECRET_ACCESS_KEY** - Copy and paste the **AWS_SECRET_ACCESS_KEY** here.
    - Name: **AWS_SESSION_TOKEN** - Copy and paste the **AWS_SESSION_TOKEN** here.